ashwnacharya/ashwnacharya.github.io/_posts/2024-04-11-disagree-and-commit.markdown

 ![](/assets/2024-04-11/lvtemple2.jpeg)
 <sub>My father would sit inside the shrines.
 Sometimes, when required, I would sit on the platform on the right.</sub>

-I am not religious anymore.
-I am mostly agnostic.
-I am not an outright atheist: an irrational part of me is probably still scared of being wrong.
+Nowadays, I am an agnostic; I am not an outright atheist: an irrational part of me is probably still scared of being wrong.
 [Pascal's wager](https://en.wikipedia.org/wiki/Pascal%27s_wager) and all that.
+But I am mostly irreligous.

-But I think I have spent enough time studying and practicing my religion to boadly reject it.
+I think I have spent enough time studying and practicing my religion to boadly reject it.
 [Slavoj Žižek](https://en.wikipedia.org/wiki/Slavoj_%C5%BDi%C5%BEek) says that the only way to atheism is through religion.
 I agree.
 The only way to stop believing in something is by first striving to believing in it.

-However, My religion is a big part of me.
+However, my religion is a big part of me.
 My mother is still very religious.
 And part of my duty as her son is to participate in my religion; to carry out duties that my religion requires of me.
 And I try my best to do that.
 With the utmost sincerity that I can muster.

 ## What does it mean to disagree?